This Week's Discoveries | 10 December 2019

 Understanding natural language: logic or statistics, which one is more important?

-Mehrnoosh Sadrzadeh is a Senior Lecturer and EPSRC Career Acceleration Fellow at the School of Electronic Engineering and Computer Science at the University of London.
+Mehrnoosh Sadrzadeh is a Reader in Computer Science at University College London.
 Her research is focused on developing high-level logical and mathematical models for computer systems, learning their parameters from data, e.g. via machine learning, automating the reasoning using proof-theoretic and algebraic tools, and applying the results to mainstream and industrial tasks.
 Her current interest is Natural Language Processing (NLP), previously she led work on Multi-Agent Systems (MAS).
 Mehrnoosh is one of the organizers of the workshop “Logic and Structure in Computer Science and Beyond (LSCSB)” that is being held in the Lorentz Center from 9 December through 13 December 2019.